farm-fe/farm/README.md

 <br />

-**Features**:
+## Features

-- 🔥 **Super Fast**: Written in Rust, start a react / vue(incoming) project in milliseconds, perform a HMR update within 10ms for the most situations.
+- ⚡ **Super Fast**: Written in Rust, start a react / vue(incoming) project in milliseconds, perform a HMR update within 10ms for the most situations.
 - 🧰 **Fully Pluggable**: Everything inside Farm is powered by plugins, achieve anything you want by creating a plugin.
 Support both rust plugins and js plugins.
-- ⚙️ **Native Web Assets Compiling Supported**: Support compiling JS/TS/JSX/TSX, css, html natively.
+- ⚙️ **Powerful**: Support compiling JS/TS/JSX/TSX, css, html and static assets out of box.
-- **Lazy Compilation**: Dynamic imported resources are compiled only when they are requested.
+- ⏱️ **Lazy Compilation**: Dynamic imported resources are compiled only when they are requested.
-- **Partial Bundling**: Bundle your project into a few reasonable bundles, speed up the resources loading without losing the caching granularity.
+- 📦 **Partial Bundling**: Bundle your project into a few reasonable bundles, speed up the resources loading without losing the caching granularity.
-- **Consistency**: What you see in development will be exactly the same as what you've got in production.
+- 🔒 **Consistency**: What you see in development will be exactly the same as what you've got in production.
-- **Compatibility**: Support both legacy(es5) and modern browsers.
+- 🌳 **Compatibility**: Support both legacy(es5) and modern browsers.

 <br/>